Towns & Places:

 The greatest crime ever committed in the county was by a gang of seven men at Ladore on the night of May 19, 1870.
 The gang took possession of the town, robbed several of the citizens, fired their revolvers at others, and then went to the house of I.N.
 Roach and beat him with clubs and revolvers until they saw him dead.
 They then took out two young daughters and, after stationing guards to prevent interference, repeatedly outraged them.
 During the commission of the crime, a quarrel arose among them, and one of them shot a comrade dead.
 In the morning, an alarm was given, and a party was organized that pursued and captured six of the fiends and hanged five of them to a hackberry tree near Labette Creek, all of whom, with the one that was shot, were buried in one grave.
 The one who was not hanged was named Peter Kelly; the one shot was Robert Wright, and the five hanged were William Ryan, Patrick Starr, Patsey Riley, Richard Pitkin, and Alexander Mathews.
 About 300 of the best citizens of the county were engaged in or were present at the lynching.

 The first railroad lines built through the county were the Leavenworth, Lawrence & Galveston, and the Missouri, Kansas & Texas Railway in 1870.
-The line built at that time by the latter road enters the county on the east, crossing the line about two miles north of the center, and runs in a southwesterly direction, crossing the southern line about three miles east of the center.
+The latter road’s line entered the county on the east, crossing the line about two miles north of the center, and ran in a southwesterly direction, crossing the southern line about three miles east of the center.
 The stations on this line were St. Paul and South Mound.

 The first school was taught in New Chicago (Chanute) in the winter of 1870 and was kept in a private building that was rented and fitted up for school purposes.
 The rapid increase in the school population soon demanded increased school facilities.
-In the early part of 1871, steps were taken looking to the erection of a school building.
+In early 1871, steps were taken to erect a school building.
 That year, a handsome, two-story brick structure was built containing four large school rooms that comprised five departments – the high school, grammar school, intermediate, second intermediate, and primary.
 These are under a corps of five efficient teachers.
-The building cost $15,000 in the bonds of the district.
+The building cost $15,000 in district bonds.

 The first bank was established in Osage Mission by Pierce & Mitchell in April 1871.
 It was subsequently organized under State law as the Neosho County Saving Bank, with an authorized capital of $100,000 and a paid-up capital of $20,000.
 In August 1876, J. B. Pierce sold his interest in the concern to E. W. Bradbury, and the firm became Mitchell & Bradbury.
 The firm failed in February 1879.
 At this time, J.B.
 Pierce established the City Bank.
 It is a private institution engaged in a general banking exchange, loan, and collection business.
 It is also a bank of deposit.